There’s nothing mundane

 the Year, 2014.
 Nowadays he spends most of his literary time editing manuscripts

 and publishing authors from around the world.

 is a Vietnam Veteran (USAF), a certified pilot of light aircraft, and an avid Harley Davidson fan.
 He's a member of the

 Harley Owners Group (HOG), the American Legion Post 178 and the American Legion Riders.
 He

-lives in Lakewood, west of Denver with his
+lives in Centennial, Colorado, south of Denver with his

 wife, Bobette, and their Yorkie, Taz.